 What can I do to prevent my dog from developing heatstroke?

-When it comes to the health and wellbeing of your pup, preventing heatstroke from every happening is key.
+When it comes to the health and wellbeing of your pup, preventing heatstroke from ever happening is key.
 Prevent heatstroke in dogs by following the tips below:

 - Never leave a dog alone in a car.
 Even if you park in the shade and leave the windows cracked the temperature in your car could skyrocket!
 Studies have shown that even on cooler days, the temperature inside a car can rise by as much as 40 degrees in as little as one hour